DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-* You can add a comment for any film you like in a form in the membe area - pass
-* If the user posts a comment it gets sent for approval and message sent to the user - pass
-* Once the comment is sent for aproval it can be seen in the member area wit awaiting approval style added to it -pass
-* Admin able to aprove comment - pass
+All acceptance criteria is met.
+The process of adding a comment is clear with simple instruction and a straight forward form to fill in.
+Once a comment is added to the database a clear message is given to the user and the comment can be seen in the member area under the film the comment was made in.
+This comment is labeled with pending approval until the admin approves the comment.

 ### 27 Member Can Edit Comments

+As a Logged in Member I would like to edit my comments so I can amend mistakes and change my opinion.

 #### Acceptance Criteria